 - Selection criteria (including a summary of eligibility criteria for study designs, participants, interventions and comparators);

-- Data collection and analysis (including a summary of any noteworthy methods for selecting studies, collecting data, evaluating risk of bias and synthesizing results; for many reviews it may be sufficient to state “We used standard methodological procedures expected by Cochrane”);
+- Data collection and analysis (including a summary of any noteworthy methods for selecting studies, collecting data, evaluating risk of bias and synthesizing results, especially any variations on standard approaches; and acknowledgement of the use of GRADE to assess the certainty of evidence);

 - Main results (including the findings of all important benefit and harm outcomes, irrespective of the statistical significance, magnitude or direction of the result, along with the GRADE assessment of the certainty of the evidence, which summarizes the impact of the risk of bias, inconsistency, imprecision, indirectness and publication bias on the results presented); and